您的瀏覽器不支援JavaScript功能,若網頁功能無法正常使用時,請開啟瀏覽器JavaScript狀態。

 Note: Non-employee workers are those other than E.SUN's employees, including interns, temporary workers, and contractors' employees, providing services such as information, security, and cleaning.

-In response to potential human rights risks for employees, suppliers and customers (including investment and credit subjects), we established a human rights risk matrix as follows.
-The mitigation and remediation actions please refer to Appendix 12 - Human Resource Management Indicators.
+In response to potential human rights risks for employees, suppliers and customers (including investment and credit subjects), E.SUN established a human rights risk matrix as follows.